ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 Feature flags are critical both in developing and operating GitLab, but in the current state of the process, they can lead to production issues, and introduce a lot of manual and maintenance work.

-The goals of this blueprint is to make the process safer, more maintainable, transparent and lightweight.
+The goals of this blueprint is to make the process safer, more maintainable, lightweight, automated and transparent.

 ## Motivations